kryptco/www/static/src/docs/_posts/2017-09-04-threat-model.md

 Alternatively, a malicious application may disguise itself as an SSH agent and __receive the key in plaintext the first time it’s decrypted.__

-### Kryptonite
+### Krypton
-A passive adversary present on a computer paired with Kryponite may read only the computer’s _session_ keypair and Kryptonite’s _session_ public key.
+A passive adversary present on a computer paired with Kryponite may read only the computer’s _session_ keypair and Krypton’s _session_ public key.
 With the computer’s session credentials, the adversary may send valid login requests to Kryponite and read any response.
-However, it cannot read the data of other login requests which contain session ids of other SSH sessions (since these are encrypted to Kryptonite’s session public key).
-If the Kryptonite user receives an unknown request, the user can unpair the computer (rendering the compromised session credentials useless) and re-pair once the computer is re-provisioned. __Even if the user allows an adversary’s request, every authentication is stored in the Kryptonite audit log__, allowing more accurate incident response.
+However, it cannot read the data of other login requests which contain session ids of other SSH sessions (since these are encrypted to Krypton’s session public key).
+If the Krypton user receives an unknown request, the user can unpair the computer (rendering the compromised session credentials useless) and re-pair once the computer is re-provisioned. __Even if the user allows an adversary’s request, every authentication is stored in the Krypton audit log__, allowing more accurate incident response.

-An active adversary on a Kryptonite-paired computer can hijack any approved SSH login by replacing the path to the local SSH binary with a malicious one, but cannot perform new logins of its own without Kryptonite user approval.
+An active adversary on a Krypton-paired computer can hijack any approved SSH login by replacing the path to the local SSH binary with a malicious one, but cannot perform new logins of its own without Krypton user approval.

-> With Kryptonite, each of these compromises require the user’s approval per `username@host`.
+> With Krypton, each of these compromises require the user’s approval per `username@host`.
 For every asset that an adversary might try to access, a new malicious request must be approved by the user.
-Without Kryptonite, the above compromises result in __unauthorized access to all assets__ protected by the private key.
+Without Krypton, the above compromises result in __unauthorized access to all assets__ protected by the private key.

 ## The Bottom Line
 Storing SSH keys locally, encrypted or not, poses the risk of the plaintext key falling into adversarial hands, __immediately compromising every server the key has access to.__

 In the presence of both passive and active adversaries, Kryponite limits a compromise to only the logins authorized by you, all of which are stored in the audit log.

-At krypt.co, we are constantly working to increase the security and control provided by Kryptonite.
-Check out our guides for [host key pinning](/docs/ssh/known-hosts.html) and [using a bastion host](/docs/ssh/using-a-bastion-host.html) for more ways to secure your infrastructure with Kryptonite.
+At krypt.co, we are constantly working to increase the security and control provided by Krypton.
+Check out our guides for [host key pinning](/docs/ssh/known-hosts.html) and [using a bastion host](/docs/ssh/using-a-bastion-host.html) for more ways to secure your infrastructure with Krypton.